 Adaptive noise cancellation does everything mentioned above, while offering more flexibility.
 Depending on the specific model you’re using, your ‘phones will either automatically adapt to the level of noise in your environment – or allow you to manually adjust the settings.

-If the pair of cans that you have your eye on doesn’t specify whether or not they have noise-cancellation, it’s safe to assume that your main defense against barking dogs or passing cars will be the actual design of the ear cups.
+If the pair of cans that you have your eye on doesn’t specify whether or not they have noise-cancellation, it’s safe to assume that your main defence against barking dogs or passing cars will be the actual design of the ear cups.

 The 4 main criteria for the models selected for this list are as follows: